Healthcare

 Healthcare in the UK

-Access to the UK National Health Service (NHS) is free for all residents.
+Access to most UK National Health Services (NHS) is free for all residents.
 This includes international students with Student visas who are here for more than six months.

 Some NHS services are not free, including dental treatment and eye care.
-There is usually a charge for prescriptions – currently £9.90 per item.
+There is usually a charge for prescriptions β visit the NHS website for the latest charges.

 To access NHS healthcare, you need to register with a GP (doctor) when you arrive in the UK.